 003 from the 1910 Baist Real estate Survey Map from

-St. running across the top.
+St. running to the left of the Plaza.
 That "Nat'l Hotel" just south of the Plaza

 is the Pico House.